Ankr-network/ankr-docs/README.md

 ├ ○ pages — source files with the content to generate static HTML files from.
 ├ ○ public — images to use in the docs.
 ├ ○ styles — custom CSS styles overwriting the default Nextra styles.
-├   .gitignore — list of intentionally untracked files and folders to skip when commiting.
+├   .gitignore — list of intentionally untracked files and folders to skip when committing.
 ├   next.config.js — configuration file for the Next.js framework, which powers Nextra.
 ├   postcss.config.js — configuration file listing additional packages to import to Nextra.
 ├   README.md — readme of the project.